 - 1.1 The Event will be governed by - (a) the 'rules' as defined in the RRS, including Appendix C. - (b) the rules for Handling Boats (SI Addendum C) which also applies to any practice sailing.
-Class rules will not apply. - (c) The bye-laws of Royal Corinthian Yacht Club, Burnham-on-crouch. - 1.2 The right of appeal will be denied in accordance with RRS 70.5. - 4.3 Add after the first sentence of Appendix A5 'When one of the boats in a match fails to sail the course in accordance with rule 28.1, she shall be scored DNF without a hearing.' - 1.4 When the umpires proceed under RRS C8.6 they will follow the guidance in SI Addendum E.
+Class rules will not apply. - (c) The bye-laws of Ullswater Yacht Club. - 1.2 The right of appeal will be denied in accordance with RRS 70.5. - 1.3 Add after the first sentence of Appendix A5 'When one of the boats in a match fails to sail the course in accordance with rule 28.1, she shall be scored DNF without a hearing.' - 1.4 When the umpires proceed under RRS C8.6 they will follow the guidance in SI Addendum E.

-2 ENTRIES and ELIGIBILITY
+2 ENTRIES AND ELIGIBILITY

-- 2.1 Only skippers invited by the OA are eligible for the event.
-The skippers are listed in SI Addendum A. - 2.2 To remain eligible the entire crew shall complete registration, as per the NOR, unless extended by the OA. - 2.3 Each skipper is responsible for the damage or loss to their boat unless responsibility is otherwise assigned by the umpires or PC.
+- 2.1 A maximum of 18 skippers will be invited to the event.
+Only skippers invited by the OA are eligible for the event.
+The skippers are listed in SI Addendum A. - 2.2 The OA intends to invite entries in the following order: - a)In the first instance, one team per university. - b) If more than 18 teams, from 18 universities enter, then entries will be allocated based on the skippers World Sailing Match Racing Open Ranking when released in March 2022. - c) Other teams may be accepted, including second teams, if space, if they have completed the entry requirements and on a first come first served basis. - d) All crews shall be from the same institution in accordance with the British Universities and Colleges Sports rules and regulations.
+(University registration cards will be required when the crew weigh-in; NUS cards will not be adequate). - e) All competitors shall meet the eligibility requirements of World Sailing Regulation 19.2 and BUCS Regulation 7. - f) All skippers shall obtain a World Sailing Sailor ID by registering online www.sailing.org/sailor.
+Skippers shall inform the OA of their Sailor ID before registration. - 2.2 To remain eligible the entire crew shall complete registration, as per the NOR, unless extended by the OA. - 2.3 Each skipper is responsible for the damage or loss to their boat unless responsibility is otherwise assigned by the umpires or PC.
 As per NOR Addendum A. - 2.4 After the warning signal for a match, the registered skipper shall not leave the helm, except in an emergency. - 2.5 When a registered team member is unable to continue in the event, the OA may authorise a substitute crew member.
 When a registered skipper is unable to continue in the event, the OA may authorise an original crew member to substitute.